zdharma-continuum/zsh-string-lib/README.md

 Consumes whole data from given file descriptor and stores the string under the given (`$2`) parameter, which is `REPLY` by default.

+The reason to create this function is speed – it's much faster than `read -d ''`.

 It can try hard to read the whole data by retrying multiple times (`10` by default) and sleeping before each retry (not done by default).